hfisser/S1.IcebergArea/README.md

 icebergs = s1_iceberg_area.run_model()
 ```
 ### Data
-Sentinel-1 EW GRDM, HH and HV channel.
+Sentinel-1 EW ground-range detected medium resolution (GRDM) data, HH and HV channel.

-### How it works
+### Algorithm
-The module processes the Sentinel-1 data in three steps.
-Follow three steps:
+The algorithm has been developed and tested for icebergs in open water.
+The algorithm predicts iceberg areas based on backscatter statistics of icebergs delineated using constant false alarm rate (CFAR) algorithm with a gamma distribution.
+Follow the following three steps:

 1. Preprocessing with calibration, geocoding, noise removal (HV).
 2. CFAR iceberg delineation, using a CFAR gamma detector with a 10<sup>-6</sup> probability of false alarm, a 29-pixel outer window size, and a 21-pixel guard window size.
 CFAR runs separately for the HH channel, and the HV channel.
 3. Iceberg area prediction, using the backscatter-sensitive iceberg area model (*BackscatterRL* CatBoost model).
 The model runs separately for the HH channel, and the HV channel.